ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 `index = [pos, freq, maxRange, minRange, directional] call CUPSIGNAL_addSignal;`

 `pos` is the position of the signal.
-This can be either a 2D arry, or an object.
+This can be either a 2D array, or an object.

 `freq` is the frequency of the signal.
 Try to keep this in the range of the antennae, for what should be obvious reasons.